 Earthworms in Turf

 There are no chemical pesticides for homeowners registered for treatment against earthworms.
-Of the turf pesticides labeled for other lawn pests and still commonly used, carbaryl (Sevin) and imidacloprid (Merit) are very toxic to earthworms.
-A 2009 Kentucky study by Potter et al. showed tea seed pellets very effective for deterring earthworms in certain turf.
+Of the turf pesticides labeled for other insect pests, and are still commonly used, carbaryl (Sevin) and imidacloprid (Merit) are toxic to earthworms.

 This Extension factsheet can also be viewed at: